-This trouble indicates that a remote firmware update is in progress over the cellular/ethernet network.
-The Trouble will clear automatically when the update is completed successfully.
+This trouble is indicated during a remote firmware upgrade.
+Indicates that a remote firmware update is in progress over GPRS/Ethernet.
+Trouble will clear automatically when update completes successfully.

 Module Configuration Trouble (12 Flashes)

 This trouble is indicated when the System Account Code or the Receiver Account have not been programmed.
 Disabled receivers are excluded.